kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 - Added a fifth Clause Brother for the hyper beam clause.
 - Hyper beam will recharge if it KOs the opponent.

+#### Battle Clauses Over Link
+- Link battles in the Colosseum now synchronize battle clauses between both players.
+  - The item clause is not applicable because items are not usable in link battles by default.
+  - There is a clipboard in the Colosseum that is used to reset and re-select your battle clauses.
+  - Any active clauses between your opponent and yourself are applied to both players.
+  - A splash screen before battle will desplay the enforced clauses.

 #Button-Activated Features
 -----------------------------------------------